Boston Workers' Compensation Attorneys Serving Massachusetts

-The Boston Workers’ Compensation lawyers at the Law Offices of Jeffrey S. Glassman know nearly all employers and employees in the Commonwealth are covered in cases of work-related injury.
+The Boston workers’ compensation lawyers at the Jeffrey Glassman Injury Lawyers know nearly all employers and employees in the Commonwealth are covered in cases of work-related injury.

 The intent of workers’ compensation is to provide a means for injured workers and/or their families to collect weekly wage loss benefits for total and partial disability , medical costs , vocational re-retraining expenses, death benefits , funeral costs and other costs associated with being injured on the job.